 You can’t get away from it, the iTead products are cheap – and sometimes that is very important.
 But are they the best solution for Home Control?
 Well, that depends… I think they are very good… Sonoff products have always been inexpensive.
 But bear with me.

 At one time the company had a seemingly unbeatable grip on the DIY end of home control – their products which are based on the likes of the ESP8266 include Sonoff BASIC and variations.
 Not much use for more complex control but for basic on-off control, less than £5 sterling gets you a simple WIFI controller.
 Today there is some competition depending on your wallet and how much you want to spend on controlling a light.

 Of course many of us are averse to using even more Chinese “cloud” or even more APPS – not in my case for political reasons but because I am a happy Raspberry Pi/Node-Red user – and I want to keep my home control working as much as possible even if the WIFI goes off – you can mitigate power issues by using battery backup, generators and other solutions but if your entire control system is cloud-based, what do you do if the Internet service provider screws up?

 Every IOT company seems to think you should use THEIR APP… I already have lots of different apps for my various watches – I don’t want any more for my home control thank you.
 Which brings us back on topic – Sonoffs.
 Sonoffs were the smallest and lightest cheap control box until along came Shelly.
-But on cost, Sonoff still have the edge – and on size, well, the new Sonoff Mini competes there as well.
+But on cost, Sonoff still have the edge by some way – and on size, well, the new Sonoff Mini competes there as well.